cloud-custodian/cloud-custodian/docs/source/azure/policy/resources/webapp.rst

               - type: asq
                 queue: https://accountname.queue.core.windows.net/queuename

-This policy will find all web apps with 1000 or more server errors over the last 30 days and notify user@domain.com
+This policy will find all web apps with 1000 or more server errors over the last 72 hours and notify user@domain.com

 .. code-block:: yaml